Xiaomi Redmi Note 5 Pro

 Redmi Note 5 Pro Price in India

-Redmi Note 5 Pro, being one of the best sellers in the affordable segment of smartphones, is still in demand after years of launch.
-Redmi Note 5 Pro current price in India is Rs.11,999 for the base variant of 4GB+64GB.
-The higher variant with 6GB+64GB storage is priced at Rs.13,999.
+Redmi Note 5 Pro, which has been one of the best-selling smartphones in the affordable segment for years, is still in high demand.
+Redmi Note 5 Pro current price in India is Rs.13, 999 for the base variant of 4GB+64GB.
+The higher variant with 6GB+64GB storage is priced at Rs.16,999.
+This pricing is according to Flipkart and currently, both these variants are unavailable on all the shopping platforms.

 There’s no difference between Redmi Note 5 and Redmi Note 5 Pro.
 They are both 5.99-inch, have metallic bodies, rear fingerprint displays, and a protruding rear camera set.
 It has tried to go for an Apple iPhone twist with the vertical camera set design.
 The flagship 18:9 display has been retained making it narrower and taller.
 Being a bit on the heavier side gives it the much-required sturdiness.